Menu

 • If your vacuum comes with a crevice tool, use it.
 It takes just a moment to snap on a crevice tool, and the precise cleaning you get from using the tool is highly satisfying.

-• If you have a Shark robot vacuum cleaner, you can pair it with Amazon Alexa.
-Either download the Amazon Alexa app or visit the “skills store” for Alexa on Amazon’s website.
-Then, simply enable the “Shark skill” to control your robot mop via Alexa.
+• Ask Alexa.
+If you have a Shark robot vacuum cleaner, you can pair it with Amazon Alexa.
+Download the Amazon Alexa app, or visit the “skills store” for Alexa on Amazon’s website.
+Then, simply enable the “Shark skill” to control your robot vacuum via Alexa.

-• If you’re a huge Shark fan, look into their line of mops as well.
+• Add a mop.
+If you’re a huge Shark fan, look into their line of mops as well.
 Some of our favorite steam mops come from Shark.
-You can find them at a range of prices, from around $70 to just shy of $200.
-Many Shark mops come with a starter kit to get you going.
+Many Shark mops include a starter kit to get you going.

 FAQ